-If you have severe pain, you will be given a painkiller as well as medication for the nausea and vomiting.
+Medication: If you have severe pain, you will be given a painkiller as well as medication for nausea and vomiting.

-You should drink enough water to make your urine colourless to help the stone to pass out.
+You should drink enough water to make your urine colorless to help the stone to pass out.

-You may be admitted to hospital if you have severe pain and if you are at increased risk for any reason such as if you have only one kidney, you are vomiting too much and cannot keep any fluids down or if you are have other medical problems or are advanced in age.
+Admission to hospital: You may be admitted to hospital if you have severe pain and if you are at increased risk for any reason such as if you have only one kidney, you are vomiting too much and cannot keep any fluids down or if you have other medical problems or are advanced in age.

 Stones that do not pass on their own are treated by a procedure.

 ESWL (Extracorporeal Shockwave Lithotripsy): uses X-rays (high-energy radiation) or ultrasound (high-frequency sound waves) to locate the kidney stone.
 A machine then sends shock waves of energy to the stone through the skin to break it into smaller pieces so it can be passed in your urine.
 This non-invasive procedure is safe and easy to practice and has quickly gained popularity instead of surgery.
 The procedure is performed under sedation as it can be uncomfortable.
 After the lithotripsy, all the tiny particles of the stones get removed by the kidney through the urine.